Marcelw25/google-homepage/README.md

 # Google-Homepage

-I will be creating Google.com
+I will be creating  my own Google.com
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Creating a search engine (Google) from the basic skills that I have currently learned from the Odin Project curriculum.

+From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)